qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 Predefined scales

-Here you find a list a predefined scales.
+Here you find a list of predefined scales.
 With the '+' and '-' buttons you can add or remove your individual scales.